andreashandel/MADAcourse/myresources/Notes_ToDo_Thoughts.md

 -   Update links/references to R4DS 2nd edition instead of 1st.

-    -   Did most of them but there isn't a tibble or model chapter in the second edition.
+    -   Did most of them but there isn't a tibble or model chapter in the second edition. `content/module-data-intro/data-types.qmd` now has a broken link since it references the tibble chapter.

 -   Continue updating Assessment_Data_Analysis